Graylog2/graylog2-server/UPGRADING.md

 - The `JSON path value from HTTP API` input will now only run on the leader node, if the `Global` option has been selected in the input configuration.
 Previously, the input was started on all nodes in the cluster.
 - The default connection and read timeouts for email sending have been reduced from 60 seconds to 10 seconds.
+- We are now parsing the time zone information send by Fortigate syslog messages.
+Any workarounds to transform the date into the right timezone because the forwared timezone information was not honored, should be removed.

 ## Configuration File Changes